 The Governing Body has approved and keeps under review the terms of reference for all of its committees.
-All committees routinely report to the Governing Body through the submission of highlight reports, ratified minutes, and other appropriate updates as necessary.
+The organisation has not conducted a formal review of committee effectiveness during the reporting period, as the short time frame of review would not have supported a meaningful analysis.
+To provide assurance that committees were discharging their delegated duties, established arrangements continued to routinely report to the Governing Body through the submission of highlight reports, ratified minutes, and other appropriate updates as necessary.